South East Wales Shared Lives Scheme

 - Emergency - Accommodation and support provided at short notice, possibly because of a family crisis or illness.

-- Sessional support - Support from an adult placement carer during the day, evenings or weekends.
+- Sessional support - Support from Shared Lives carer during the day, evenings or weekends.
 The support may be offered in the carer's home or in the local community.
 Support is person centred to the needs of the individual and can include a wide range of activities, encouraging individuals to learn new skills, build their confidence and gain greater independence.

 Who can access the scheme?

-South East Wales Adult Placement Scheme offers a service for vulnerable adults who are 18 years or older.
-The scheme arranges placements for people with a wide range of support needs, including people with learning disabilities, physical disabilities, mental health needs and older people.
+The South East Wales Shared Lives Scheme offers arrangements for people over the age of 18 with a wide range of support needs, including people with learning disabilities, physical disabilities, mental health needs and older people.

 People who use the scheme may need support with specific aspects of their lives, or they may need support all of the time.

-Adult placement offers a real alternative to other types of support and accommodation.
-If you would like more information about adult placement you can discuss this with your social worker.
+Shared Lives offers a real alternative to other types of support and accommodation.
+If you would like more information about Shared Lives you can discuss this with your social worker.

 How to become a carer

-People from all walks of life can apply: single people, couples and families, from a wide variety of backgrounds and cultures become adult placement carers.
+People from all walks of life can apply: single people, couples and families, from a wide variety of backgrounds and cultures become Shared Lives carers.
 You don't need to have formal qualifications because the scheme will provide you with the training that you need.

-We are looking for people with: sensitivity and warmth, commitment, a sense of humour, an interest in helping vulnerable adults, a stable home environment, and time to offer to someone who needs support in aspects of their life.
+We are looking for people with: sensitivity and warmth, commitment, a sense of humour, an interest in helping other people, a stable home environment, and time to offer to someone who needs support in aspects of their life.
 If you have these qualities and a suitable home to share with another person please contact us.

-Once you have been through our assessment process you can decide on the type of placement you would like to offer; your adult placement worker will support you with this.
-Your adult placement worker will also make sure that you are carefully matched with people you are likely to get on with.
+Once you have been through our assessment process you can decide on the type of Shared Lives arrangement you would like to offer; your adult placement worker will support you with this.
+Your Shared Lives worker will also make sure that you are carefully matched with people you are likely to get on with.

-Carers are paid a fee for all placements they provide.
-The fee level varies depending on the type of placement that you offer.
+Carers are paid a fee for all Shared Lives arrangements they provide.
+The fee level varies depending on the type of arrangement that you offer.

 If you are interested in knowing more about becoming a carer call 01443 864586 or email email@example.com.